jfcloutier/karma_system/design_notes/plans.md

 To persist a trend experience, a CA's plan would direct its umwelt to **further** the trend.
 To terminate a trend experience, a CA's plan would direct its umwelt to **disrupt** the trend.

-How a trend experience is impacted depends on the assigned value of the trend (up or down).
+How a trend experience is impacted depends on the assigned value of the trend (up, down, same or ended).

 An `up` trend captures an upwardly changing ordinal value for a given property of a given object.
 A `down` trend captures a downwardly changing ordinal value for a given property of a given object.
+A `same` trend captures a steady ordinal value for a given property of a given object.
+An `ended` trend captures an unknown ordinal value for a given property of a given object after it trending.

 If the nature of the trend to impact is